-- 13.1.2 at least 14 days' notice of a general meeting in any other case. - 13.2 The notice of a general meeting must specify the following information: - the place, the day and the hour of meeting (and if the meeting is to be held in 2 or more places, the technology that will be used to facilitate this); - 13.2.2 the general nature of the meeting's business; - 13.2.3 if applicable, a statement that a Special Resolution is to be proposed and the words of the proposed resolution; - 13.2.4 a statement that Members have the right to appoint proxies and that, if a Member appoints a proxy: - (a) the proxy must be a Member; - (b) the proxy form must be delivered to the Company at its registered address or the address (including an electronic address) specified in the notice of the meeting; and - (c) the proxy form must be delivered to the Company at least 48 hours before the meeting. - 13.3 The accidental omission to give notice of a meeting to any Member or the non-receipt of such notice by any Member does not invalidate any resolution passed at, or proceeding of, that meeting. - 13.4 A person's attendance at a general meeting waives any objection that the person may have to: - a failure to give notice, to the giving of a defective notice, of a general meeting unless, at the beginning of the meeting, the person objects to the holding of the meeting; and - 13.4.2 the consideration of a particular matter at the meeting which is not within the business referred to in the notice of the meeting, unless the person objects to considering the matter when it is presented. - 13.5 This clause 13 does not apply to a Disciplinary Appeal Meeting.
+The notice of a general meeting must specify the following information:

+- 10.3.1 the place, the day and the hour of meeting (and if the meeting is to be held in 2 or more places, the technology that will be used to facilitate this); - 10.3.2 the general nature of the meeting's business; - 10.3.3 if applicable, a statement that a special resolution is to be proposed and the words of the proposed resolution; - 10.3.4 a statement that Members have the right to appoint proxies and that, if a Member appoints a proxy: - (a) the proxy must be a Member; - (b) the proxy form must be delivered to the Company at its registered address or the address (including an electronic address) specified in the notice of the meeting; and - (c) the proxy form must be delivered to the Company at least 48 hours before the meeting.

+10.4 Failure to receive notice

+- 10.4.1 The accidental omission to give notice of a meeting to any Member or the non-receipt of such notice by any Member does not invalidate any resolution passed at, or proceeding of, that meeting. - 10.4.2 A person's attendance at a general meeting waives any objection that the person may have to: - (a) a failure to give notice, to the giving of a defective notice, of a general meeting unless, at the beginning of the meeting, the person objects to the holding of the meeting; and - (b) the consideration of a particular matter at the meeting which is not within the business referred to in the notice of the meeting, unless the person objects to considering the matter when it is presented.

-14. Proceedings at general meetings
+11. Proceedings at general meetings

-- 14.1.1 No business may be transacted at a general meeting, except the adjournment of the meeting, unless a quorum is present. - 14.1.2 A quorum for general meetings is 5 Members entitled to vote present in person or by proxy. - 14.1.3 If a quorum is not present within 30 minutes from the time appointed for a general meeting:
+- 11.1.1 No business may be transacted at a general meeting, except the adjournment of the meeting, unless a quorum is present. - 11.1.2 A quorum for general meetings is 5 Members entitled to vote present in person or by proxy.

-- (a) if convened on the requisition of Members, the meeting will be dissolved; and - (b) in any other case, the meeting will be adjourned to the same day in the next week at the same time and place or at such other place as the chairperson appoints.
+- 11.1.3 If a quorum is not present within 30 minutes from the time appointed for a general meeting: - (a) if convened on the requisition of Members, the meeting will be dissolved; and - (b) in any other case, the meeting will be adjourned to the same day in the next week at the same time and place or at such other place as the chairperson appoints.
 If at that adjourned meeting a quorum is not present within 30 minutes from the time appointed for holding the meeting, the Members present will be a quorum.

-14.2 Chairperson
+11.2 Chairperson